 Both pumping stations will be furnished with the most advanced monitoring equipment available allowing NI Water to remotely monitor the performance of each pumping station and respond effectively to any problems.
 This technology will significantly reduce the number of visits to the pumping station by NI Water operatives.

-NI Water is pleased to be able to carry out this further phase of work as part of the Bangor Sewerage Improvement Project and build on the significant investment and benefits already realised in the North Down coastal area.
+NI Water is pleased to be able to carry out this further phase of work as part of the Bangor Sewerage Improvement Project and build on the significant investment to improve bathing water quality along the North Down coast.